Gigaspaces/docker/smart-dih-enterprise/README.md

 # Running Other CLI Commands

-The Smart ODS Enterprise Docker image utilizes GigaSpaces' command line interface (CLI).
+The Smart DIH Enterprise Docker image utilizes GigaSpaces' command line interface (CLI).
 Any arguments following the image name are passed to the command line.

 If no arguments are specified after the image, the default `host run-agent --auto` command will be run.